Using wavelets to capture deviations from smoothness in galaxy-scale strong lenses: Methodology

 In practice, we obtain \modelparamMAP by minimizing a loss function $\loss(\modelparam)$ defined as

 where the data-fidelity term \likelihoodsimple is the negative log-likelihood, and the regularization term \priorsimple is the negative log-prior.
 The MAP solution can then be obtained as

 The choice of the data-fidelity term is tightly linked to the statistical properties of the data noise \noise, characterized by the covariance matrix of the data \datacovmatrix.
-The noise is composed of instrumental readout noise and shot noise due to both the flux from the observed target and the sky background, which we assume follow Gaussian distributions.
-The target shot noise is estimated from the \textit{modeled} flux, as estimating it from the data itself can introduce biases \citep{Horne1986}; therefore we formally have $\datacovmatrix\equiv\datacovmatrix(\modelparam)$ that we implicitly assume throughout the following equations to avoid clutter.
+The noise is composed of instrumental readout noise and shot noise due to both the flux from the observed target and the sky brightness, which we assume follow Gaussian distributions.
+The target shot noise is estimated from the ``modeled'' flux \model, as estimating it from the data itself can introduce biases \citep{Horne1986}; therefore we formally have $\datacovmatrix\equiv\datacovmatrix(\modelparam)$ that we implicitly assume throughout the following equations to avoid clutter.
 Moreover, we assume uncorrelated noise as is usually true for charge-coupled device images, hence $\datacovmatrix$ is a diagonal matrix.
+A diagonal element of $\datacovmatrix$ for a given data pixel $p$ is given by

+where $\sigma^2_{\rm bkg}$ is the variance of the background noise (readout and sky brightness), $m_p$ is the modeled flux \model at pixel $p$ (in electrons per second) and $t_{\rm exp}$ is the exposure time.
+The last term of the equation is the Gaussian approximation of the shot noise variance (Poisson noise) due to the lens and source flux.

 Under the assumption of Gaussian noise, the data-fidelity term is the $\chi^2$ of the data given the model

 The priors and corresponding regularization terms depend on the specific choices of parametrization of model components \lenspot, \source and \lenslight.
 In general, each of these model components can be described by a set of analytical profiles, pixelated profiles, or a combination of both.